 “But, not all reps need to be monitored in the same way.

 “For younger sales reps, managers need to monitor more tactical behavior such as the number of calls, and the number of emails in order to monitor the quantity of activity.

 “With a more seasoned team, a manager might want to monitor which roles are being engaged at each stage of the sales process.
 Measuring your team with the appropriate metrics will not only help them accelerate deals, but will also help keep them from feeling like they’re being micromanaged.”

-Defining what sales metrics matter to your organization is a huge part of understanding the performance of your sales team.
-Setting out your goals and benchmarks, and those of individuals, helps keep everyone accountable and motivated in the long run.
+Defining what sales metrics matter to your organization is a huge part of understanding your sales team’s performance.
+Setting sales goals and benchmarks helps keep everyone accountable and motivated in the long run.

 If you’re a sales manager, make sure to clearly lay out your sales performance metrics at the beginning of sales periods.
-Set up meetings to explain benchmarks, expectations and rewards for hitting sales goals and sales performance measurement goals.
+Set up meetings to explain benchmarks, expectations and incentives for hitting sales targets and sales performance measurement goals.